-Please refer to Figure 4 for details of the location of proposed habitat creation.
+Please refer to drawing 994/PA/03D and Figure 3 below for details of the location of proposed habitat creation.

-There will be a wildlife corridor across the site (approximately 0.1ha) which will provide a link to replace that lost against Cross Common Road.
-This will involve new planting of shrubs and semi-mature trees.
+There will be a wildlife corridor across the site which will provide a link to replace the vegetation lost between Cross Common Road and the site's north eastern boundary.
+This will involve new planting of hedges, shrubs and semi-mature trees.

-A further area of new planting (0.2ha) will be created opposite the mitigation for the road realignment site.
+A further area of new planting (0.4ha) will be created against the eastern boundary of Shortlands Wood.

-Figure 4 - proposed new planting mitigation for the proposed housing development (outlined yellow; proposed pond / attenuation basin outlined blue) (Planting area for road-realignment outlined red)
+Figure 3 - proposed new planting mitigation for the proposed housing development (approximate locations outlined yellow; proposed pond / attenuation basin outlined blue) (Already implemented mitigation planting area for road-realignment outlined red)